tanav2202/starred/README.md

 ## JavaScript

-- [qunash/chatgpt-advanced](https://github.com/qunash/chatgpt-advanced) - A browser extension that augments your ChatGPT prompts with web results.
 - [iptv-org/iptv](https://github.com/iptv-org/iptv) - Collection of publicly available IPTV channels from all over the world
 - [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 300+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!